CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Method

 During the cyclic super-resolution process, reconstruction artifacts tend to accumulate across iterations, leading to a significant distribution shift.
 As the SR network repeatedly enhances edges and textures, residual noise, ringing effects, and local blurring are unintentionally introduced, progressively altering the feature statistics of the reconstructed image.
 Consequently, the input of subsequent iterations deviates from the model’s original training manifold.

-To mitigate this problem, we aim to suppress these degradation factors at an early stage while preserving as much of the original signal as possible.
-Motivated by this observation, we propose a novel distribution alignment strategy that separates the stable structural components from noisy artifacts.
+To mitigate this problem, we propose the Superpixel-based Structural Alignment Module (SSAM), a novel distribution alignment strategy that suppresses these degradation factors at an early stage while separating the stable structural components from noisy artifacts.

 \textbf{Superpixel-based Structural Filtering.} We first employ a superpixel segmentation strategy to eliminate accumulated artifacts by partitioning the image into coherent and visually homogeneous regions.
 Superpixels group perceptually similar pixels into compact, uniform segments that approximate sparse coding representations, leading to a smoother and more structured image representation.
 This process effectively removes cascading artifacts while preserving essential image content.
 Moreover, the explicit superpixel boundaries facilitate vector-like upsampling through simple nearest-neighbor interpolation.